fetche-lab/GeneNetwork_24L/Data_processing/HS_rats/codes/HS_genotype_smoothing_2025.md

 ### Step 4: Dealing with founder confounding on the outbred HS rats snps
 * The HS outbred snps are a genetic mosaic of the 8 founder strains, after 80 generations of crossing.
 So for mapping reasons, we need to separate the founder layers in the outbred snps, as these present confoundings that are technically noise on one aspect, though useful when fine mapping is involved

-* So, the following were steps taken to infer genotypes to their founders and estimate how unique or similar they were to the founders.
-This helped us separate snps independent of founders' confounding
-    - Select common markers from both files, sorts them, and deals with any missing snp
-    - Extracts genotypes from the phased HS  vcf into maternal and paternal alleles (e.g; 0|1 => C|T)
-    - For HS founders vcf, assuming their homozygosity, only picks one allele per SNP (e.g; 0|0 => C)
-    - Compares each HS rat's maternal and paternal alleles to the 8 founders alleles at each SNP
-    - Identifies SNPs where an HS haplotype differs from at least 80% of founders (6 out of 8, set by min_diff_pct=80)
-    - Generates an HS vcf file that only contains distinctive snps from founders (at least 80%)

 * The scripts contain two parts;
 > * The first part is the core part that actually generates snps independent of the founder's confounding effect